 15. Embrace Simplicity with Japandi Style

 The exquisite minimalism of Japandi design creates a feeling of intentionality in a small space.
-In this backsplash, designed by Yellow Brick Home, the long, skinny tiles comprising the Home Kit-Kat Milk mosaic provide a sense of harmonious symmetry.
-Learn more about this organic and calming design style in our Japandi tile guide.
+In this backsplash, designed by Yellow Brick Home, the slender, linear tiles of the Home Kit-Kat Milk mosaic (also available in Aqua, Forest and Grey) provide a sense of harmonious symmetry.
+Featuring subtle handmade-look details, the undulating shades create a rhythmic, organic movement across the space.

 This stylish kitchen features an off-white kit-kat shaped mosaic tile backsplash and open shelving.